yhh7/832202102---Frontend/Code style.md

 ## Languaged Used:

-- **JavaScript:   **adds interactivity and dynamic behavior to web pages.
+- **JavaScript:** adds interactivity and dynamic behavior to web pages.
-- **HTML（HyperText Markup Language）：** provides the structure of web pages.
+- **HTML（HyperText Markup Language）** provides the structure of web pages.
-- **CSS（Cascading Style Sheets）：**styles and layouts the web pages.
+- **CSS（Cascading Style Sheets）** styles and layouts the web pages.

 ## CodeStyle：